ctsit/mobile_api_request_to_survey/README.md

 2. The project manager/administrator receives the request.
 3. The project manager/administrator approves the request.
 4. The project manager/administrator disables the module at the project level: The project manager/administrator disables the module in the _project_ by going to the **External Modules** page (under Applications) and clicking **Disable** next to the **Route Mobile Api Token Requests to Survey** module.
+5. The project manager/administrator contacts the user: The project manager/administrator sends a message to the user asking him to revisit the mobile API token request page to complete the token request.
-5. The user goes back to the project in question and clicks the **Request API token** button on the **REDCap Mobile App** page.
+6. The user goes back to the project in question and clicks the **Request API token** button on the **REDCap Mobile App** page.
-6. The project manager/administrator receives the Mobile App API token request and approves the request.
+7. The project manager/administrator receives the Mobile App API token request and approves the request.
 Note: you can tell a project has been approved for the Mobile App because the user(s) no longer have to complete the Mobile App Request Survey – because the external module is now disabled in the project, other users can directly request a Mobile App API token via the REDCap Mobile App page in the project.